janosgyerik/backups/README.md

     20 1 7,14,21,28 * * $PWD/backups.sh cron weekly
     35 1 1 * * $PWD/backups.sh cron monthly

+You can install the default crontab with `./install.sh`.
+To modify the timing edit the crontab directly with `crontab -e`.

 Each cron job executes all the backup configurations that are relevant for the given period.
 A backup configuration may use any combination of periods.
-However, all configurations for a given period are triggered at the same time, and run sequentially.
+However, all configurations for a given period are triggered at the same time, and executed sequentially.

 The backup configurations are managed by the `./backup.sh` script, and should not be edited by hand.